CissiWong/clock/README.md

 ### :boom: Success!

 After completing this assignment you should understand more about state in React.
-You will also practice your overall skills in using React.

 ---